 The light at the end of the tunnel.

 The second one looked a little more difficult to get down into and less promising once you did.

 I went down to explore this one by myself.

 You’ll often find directional arrows when exploring caves or mines.
 These are used as guides in case there’s an emergency and someone needs to get out in a hurry.
 This one pointed the opposite direction from where I entered so I assume it was painted prior to this section of tube collapsing.

 I immediately noticed a big difference from the other cave we had just explored, this one had water in it.

-You could smell it as you descended into it and could see the crystallization on the rocks above, which created a pretty cool effect when you shined your light on it,
+I could smell it as I made my descent and could also see crystallization on the rocks above, which created a pretty cool effect when you shined your light on it.

 I went pretty deep and still couldn’t see the end of it.

-The ceiling got lower and the amount of water increased as I went deeper into it.
+The ceiling got lower and the amount of water increased the deeper I went.

 Knowing that we still had a long day ahead of us, I decided to make my way back up but would love to come back sometime just to see how far this tube goes.